 Follow Modern Art Chester @modernartchester for News and Offers

-Matt has been painting and drawing for as long as he can remember, leaning towards drawing in recent years, concentrating on buildings and animals, with many private commissions for pets.
+Matt has been painting and drawing for as long as he can remember, leaning towards drawing in past years, concentrating on buildings and animals, with many private commissions for pets.

 More recently Matt has returned to painting, with a far more abstract feel and with a desire to produce large works incorporating form and structure.
 His desire to just get the paint on the canvas creates the initial piece, evolving and working it into something that inspires, which invariably means painting over the bits that don’t.
 The subsequent pieces become heavily layered, and rather than just giving a feeling of depth, the potential narrative is there for all to see.
 Unifying the paintings is the link between the massive and the microscopic, and that both can be presented in a single work.